ducquando/learn-swift/language guide/1-hello-world.md

 While single-line comments are most used for code explanation, multi-line comments are used for code documentation.

+## Demo Code
+Above example codes are avaialable in the folder *Code* under the name [1-hello-world.playground](../../../code/1-hello-world.playground).
+For instruction to preview code directly on Github, please refer to this section on [Code Preview](../../../README.md/#code-preview).

 ## References
 Inc., A. (2022). *Language Guide*.
 The Swift Programming Language (Swift 5.6).
 Retrieved March 25, 2022, from https://docs.swift.org/swift-book/LanguageGuide